raj-d3v/cryptosoft-mock/README.md

 ## 🧪 Development Phases (Branch Workflow)

-This theme is developed in structured phases using Git branches:
+This theme is developed in structured phases:

 | Phase | Description                             | Branch Name          |
 |-------|-----------------------------------------|----------------------|